Naethanial/granular-liquid-glass/README.md

 # Granular Liquid Glass React

-A React component that recreates Apple’s "liquid glass" effect with real refraction, chromatic aberration, and liquid-like elasticity.
+A React component that recreates Apple’s "liquid glass."
+You know what it is.

-> **Note:** This project is a community fork of [rdev/liquid-glass-react](https://github.com/rdev/liquid-glass-react).
+> **Note:** This project is a fork of [rdev/liquid-glass-react](https://github.com/rdev/liquid-glass-react).
 All credit for the original idea and implementation goes to the upstream author.
-My fork focuses on maintenance, granular configurability, and documentation improvements.
+My fork focuses on maintenance, configurability, and documentation.

 ---